Until 7 February, Alaska Airlines Mileage Plan is offering a 40% bonus when purchasing at least 20,000 miles.

 Remember Alaska accounts need to be around 10 days old to be able to buy miles, so sign up for one in advance if you like the look of this deal.

-With the current promo, you can purchase a total of 90,000 Mileage Plan miles (including the bonus) for $1773.75 USD, equating to 1.97 USD cents per mile.
+With the current promo, you can purchase a total of 84,000 Mileage Plan miles (including the bonus) in the one transaction for $1,773.75 USD, equating to 2.11 USD cents per mile.